-- 15.3 Principles and commitment to flexible working hours arrangements. - (a) The Employer and HSUWA support the adoption of flexible working hours arrangements with a view to improving the operational efficiency and effectiveness of the WA Health System and making the Health Service Provider a better and more attractive employer. - (b) The purpose of this clause is to provide a framework within which agreed hours arrangements may be worked and changes made to hours arrangements where necessitated by service requirements. - (c) The Employer may cancel or withdraw from any flexible working hours arrangement and require standard hours to be worked as rostered from time to time or adopt another flexible working hours arrangement as may be agreed, provided that the provisions of Clause 56 Consultation/Introduction of Change are observed.
+- 15.4 Principles and commitment to flexible working hours arrangements. - (a) The Employer and HSUWA support the adoption of flexible working hours arrangements with a view to improving the operational efficiency and effectiveness of the WA Health System and making the Health Service Provider a better and more attractive employer. - (b) The purpose of this clause is to provide a framework within which agreed hours arrangements may be worked and changes made to hours arrangements where necessitated by service requirements. - (c) A request for a flexible working arrangement made by the employee will be in writing and set out the details of the change sought and reasons. - (d) The Employer may cancel or withdraw from any flexible working hours arrangement and require standard hours to be worked as rostered from time to time or adopt another flexible working hours arrangement as may be agreed, provided that the provisions of Clause 60 Consultation/Introduction of Change are observed. - (e) The WA Health System supports flexible working practices within the context of a quality health service.
+Employers will ensure flexible working arrangements are implemented in accordance with these principles and will not be unreasonably refused.

-15.4 Implementation of flexible working hours
+15.5 Implementation of flexible working hours

-- (a) The provisions of this clause are to be applied on the basis that while service delivery requirements have primacy, hours arrangements are to be applied equitably so that as far as is practicable and reasonable, both service requirements and employee needs are facilitated. - (b) Subject to the provisions of this clause, the employees and Employer may agree to review the current roster patterns for employees in a work area with a view to, where practicable, allowing employees to work flexible hours and provide the Employer with staffing arrangements that facilitate operational efficiency and effectiveness. - (c) The hours arrangements are to be agreed between the employees concerned and the line manager and are to be structured in such a way that they take into account operational requirements of the Employer, the employee's family, community, and personal responsibilities, and minimum staffing requirements. - (d) The operation of a flexible working hours system can include, but will not be limited to, any method or mix of flexible work arrangement available under this agreement including: a nine day fortnight; 19 day month; flexitime; modified standard hours; shifts of up to 12 hours or an appropriate mix of arrangements. - (e) Where it is unsuitable or impracticable for a particular hours arrangement to be applied to everyone in a work area or department, arrangements may be made

-- to enable the goals of the work area for flexible work arrangements to be met using a variety of hours arrangements rather than a single arrangement. - (f) Where the Employer cannot agree to a flexible working hours arrangement or seeks to modify or withdraw from an existing arrangement due to operational requirements, the reason must be provided to the employee in writing. - (g) For the purpose of subclause 15.4, "operational requirements" may include, but are not limited to: - (i) availability of suitable leave cover, if required; - (ii) cost implications; - (iii) impact on service requirements; - (iv) impact on the work of other employees; or - (v) employees' existing leave liability.
+- (a) The provisions of this clause are to be applied on the basis that while service delivery requirements have primacy, hours arrangements are to be applied equitably so that as far as is practicable and reasonable, both service requirements and employee needs are facilitated. - (b) Subject to the provisions of this clause, the employees and Employer may agree to review the current roster patterns for employees in a work area with a view to, where practicable, allowing employees to work flexible hours and provide the Employer with staffing arrangements that facilitate operational efficiency and effectiveness. - (c) The hours arrangements are to be agreed between the employees concerned and the line manager and are to be structured in such a way that they take into account operational requirements of the Employer, the employee's family, community, and personal responsibilities, and minimum staffing requirements. - (d) The operation of a flexible working hours system can include, but will not be limited to, any method or mix of flexible work arrangement available under this agreement including: a nine day fortnight; 19 day month; flexitime; modified standard hours; shifts of up to 12 hours or an appropriate mix of arrangements. - (e) Where it is unsuitable or impracticable for a particular hours arrangement to be applied to everyone in a work area or department, arrangements may be made to enable the goals of the work area for flexible work arrangements to be met using a variety of hours arrangements rather than a single arrangement. - (f) Where the Employer cannot agree to a flexible working hours arrangement or seeks to modify or withdraw from an existing arrangement due to operational requirements, the reason must be provided to the employee in writing, within 14 days. - (g) For the purpose of subclause 15.5, "operational requirements" is limited to: - (i) availability of suitable leave cover, if required; - (ii) cost implications; - (iii) impact on service requirements; - (iv) impact on the work of other employees; or - (v) employees' existing leave liability.